southfox/contacts/README.md

 ## Purpose

-This POC works with RxSwift doing a Contacts CRUD app for iOS (universal), macOS, watchOS and tvOS.
+This POC works with RxSwift doing a Contacts CRUD app for iOS.

 ## Using firebase